deeheber/ecs-run-task-demo/README.md

 2. `npm install`
 3. `npm run deploy` to deploy to your AWS account
 4. `./scripts/run-task.sh` once deployed to run the task on demand
-5. View logs of task run in the `EcsRunTaskDemoStack-logs` [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) log group
+5. View logs of task run in the `EcsRunTaskDemoStack-logs` [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) log group to ensure it ran

 ## Cleanup